krishnavijay1999/krishnavijay1999.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year undergraduate at the Indian Institute of Technology, Bombay majoring in Computer Science and Engineering.
-My interests are in theoretical CS.
-In particular, I am interested in algorithms and optimization and their interplay with topics such as geometry and statistics.
+I am broadly interested in theoretical computer science.

 In the past, I have worked in computational geometry with Prof. Sandor Fekete at TU Braunschweig.
 I have also worked on distributed optimization with Prof. Dan Alistarh at IST Austria.
-Currently I am working on my Bachelor's Thesis on questions in discrepancy theory.
+Currently I am working in discrepancy theory for my Bachelor's Thesis.

 Publications
 ======